alexsb-software/ITW-Mobile-Backend/readme.md

 ----
     GET /users/ (200)=> returns a list of all users

-    GET /users/:alias (200) => returns the information of the specified user
+    GET /users/:name (200) => returns the information of the specified user

     POST /users/login (200)
         Request Body = {
-            alias: ..
+            name: ..
             password: ..
         }
     => logs the user in if the information provided is valid or else a 400 will be initiated